sparkflows/sparkflows-docs/docs/user-guide/python/pipe-python.rst

       print "The arguments are: " , str(sys.argv)

-Below is the code in the Pipe Python Node Dialog.
+Below is the code in the Dialog box of the Pipe Python Processor of the Workflow.

 .. figure:: ../../_assets/user-guide/pipe-python-dialog-1.png
    :scale: 50%